-On Tuesday 11/29 the New Moon dances through Sagittarius, the archer, the wounded healer, the wise teacher, the free spirit.
+Now is the time for the New Moon to dance through Sagittarius, the archer, the wounded healer, the wise teacher, the free spirit.

-And then there are the holidays, and the pressure to buy more and be more places.
+This New Moon usually occurs around the holidays, with all of the pressure to buy more and be more places.
 My son’s teacher pulled out a Gumby figure and stretched it in different directions to show how they would have to be from now until Winter break – flexible like Gumby, going with the flow, allowing their normal routine (they are five year olds) to be interrupted.
 When she told me that, I thought: hey, I need that lesson too!
 As do we all.

 A Blessing for the Ever Un-Broken